AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Bombard Build</p>

 !!! note
-    Updated and proper adjustments made for 6.0.
-The strongest and also easiest/most comfy build.
+    Updated and proper adjustments made for 6.1.
+The 2nd strongest build.
 This build also has a surprisingly good time with DoS & Benares Awakening.
 It also seems to prefer DoS, but nonetheless 7T still does really well.

+!!! danger
+    This build can't work if your HoT isn't at least S2 rank.
+S2 is essential to make Bombard work.

 >   Boss to be chosen: Hephaestus, then Elysia or Mobius/Vill-V